HappyBiningu/Samasi/replit.md

 - Express serves API routes under /api prefix
 - PostgreSQL database with persistent storage for production use
 - Database schema managed through Drizzle migrations with `npm run db:push`

-## Deployment
-- Ready for deployment on Render with provided configuration
-- See RENDER_DEPLOYMENT.md for detailed deployment instructions
-- Custom build script available at scripts/build-for-render.sh for deployment fixes